 Where Darts are Found

 Darts are found primarily in women’s clothing.
-Darts are meant to fit the contours of the body in a flattering way.
+Darts are meant to fit the body's contours in a flattering way.
 They serve a functional purpose first and foremost.
 Darts can also create style lines in a garment to accentuate and enhance a design.

 This is the simplest way to add shape to a garment.
 The basic dart runs from the edge of a pattern piece in toward the fuller parts of the body such as the bust, shoulder blades, the curve of the stomach or buttocks.
 There are several styles of darts but the basic dart is comprised of two dart legs that meet at a point.